Frequently Asked Questions

 Most homeowners in Colorado are now allowed to use rain barrels to collect rainwater.
 A maximum of two rain barrels with a combined storage of 110 gallons or less are allowed at each household.
 Collected rainwater may be used to irrigate outdoor lawns, plants or gardens.

-For more information on this topic: CSU Rainwater Collection in Colorado.
+For more information on this topic, visit CSU Rainwater Collection in Colorado page.

 Current Drought Status will provide specific directions for how often residential trees should be watered.
 In general, water trees once or twice a month in the winter, three or four times a month in the summer, using a soaker hose or deep root probe.
 For each inch of the tree’s diameter, apply 10 gallons of water.
 A three-inch diameter tree will need 30 gallons of water applied at least once a month.
 Water slowly so that it will reach a depth of 12 inches into the soil.
 Most of a tree’s absorbing roots are located in the top 12 inches of soil.
 If you use a deep root probe, insert it no more than eight inches into the soil.
 Apply the water at many locations around the tree’s dripline, but not too close to the trunk.
 Deep root probes can be purchased at home improvement stores.
 Check out the Thornton Forestry page for more information on trees in Thornton.

 If you have specific questions related to how much water a particular plant needs, please call a local nursery or the Adams County Cooperative Extension office at 303-637-8100.
-Colorado State University’s Cooperative Extension has a website that gives useful information on plant care.
-Follow this link to ask a Colorado Master Gardner.
+Visit Colorado State University’s Cooperative Extension page for useful information on plant care, or the CSU Colorado Master Gardner page for answers to your gardening questions.

 Xeriscaping is allowed and encouraged in the City of Thornton.
 There is no minimum amount of lawn required for existing residential properties, however regular maintenance is required regardless of the landscape design.
 All areas of your lot that are not covered by buildings, sidewalks, decks, patios or driveways must be landscaped or mulched.
 Weeds and bare ground are not considered landscaping.
 Landscaping includes living plant materials such as trees, shrubs, grass, groundcovers, flowers, etc. and other features such as fountains, pools and benches.
 Mulch includes rock, stone, bark and other organic or inorganic materials typically used to retain soil moisture and hinder weed growth.
 Artificial turf is allowed in limited applications.
 Artificial turf requires a permit and is allowed in side yards that are not visible from the public right of way and back yards.
-Click here for more information on artificial turf.
+Find more information on artificial turf on our Artificial Turf Regulations and Application sheet.
 The use of artificial trees, shrubs, vines or other plants is prohibited.

 Water-wise Landscaping City Code